nirmalbaral/gamesys-demo/README.md

 ### Project stucture

-1. Front End Automation: front end automation tests are written using page object pattern and actual test specs/suites are in `specs` folder, abstraction of page information, selectors and methods are in `pageobjects` folder and general methods and helpers functions are in `helpers` folder.
+1. Front End Automation: front end automation tests are written using page object pattern and actual test specs/suites are in `test/specs` folder, abstraction of page information, selectors and methods are in `pageobjects` folder and general methods and helpers functions are in `helpers` folder.
 2 test cases `should display virgingames.com home page` and `should deny access with incorrect credential` are automated in `pages/home.js` test suite.

 2. Back End Automation: the given endpoint `https://www.virgingames.com/bingo/GetBingoLobbyFeed.do` is automated in `api/lobbyfeed.js` and validates `'defaultGameFrequency' should always be '300000' or 'startTime' should always be future timestamp` scenario.